Custom component - CustomComponent

 * goForward() - navigates to the next (allowed) page or submits the application (when the user is on the last page of the application)

-* setInactiveForward() - sets the button that navigates to the next page to locked (The availability of functionality depends on the license and may not be available in all deployments.)
+* setInactiveForward() - sets the button navigating to the next page to disabled (Availability of the functionality depends on the license and may not be available in all deployments.)

-* setActiveForward() - sets the button that navigates to the next page to active (The availability of functionality depends on the license and may not be available in all deployments.)
+* setActiveForward() - sets the button navigating to the next page to active (Availability of the functionality depends on the license and may not be available in all deployments.)

-* triggerCustomEvent(eventName) - allows invoking a CustomEvent previously defined for the given component
+* triggerCustomEvent(eventName) - allows firing a CustomEvent previously defined for a given component

-* sendCurrentValueEvent() - sends an event containing the current value of the CustomComponent along with its id
+* sendCurrentValueEvent() - sends an event containing the current value of the CustomComponent together with its id

 * isPageValid() - returns information whether there are validation errors on the page